dimaga/drlnd-p1-navigation/Report.md

 Since the original success of Deep Q Network on Atari games, Deep Mind has proposed a number of extensions to Deep Q Networks in their seminal paper https://arxiv.org/pdf/1710.02298.pdf

 In my project, I tried to reproduce those extensions.
-In order to see the impact of the extensions, I decided to continue training the agent after it achieves 13.0 scores.
-Therefore, ```train()``` method from Navigation.ipynb trains its agent for 1000 episodes, then saves the best configuration, corresponding to the maximum mean score of 100-episode sliding window.
+In order to evaluate their impact, I decided to train the agent for 1000 episodes no matter whether it achieves 13.0 scores earlier or not.
+Then ```train()``` method from _Navigation.ipynb_ saves the best configuration, corresponding to the maximum mean score of 100-episode sliding window.

 #### Double Deep Q-Network